learn-the-web/topics/forms-cheat-sheet/index.md

         details:
           - 'For allowing multiple entries in the field.'
           - '*Works for:* `<select>`, `email`, `file`'
+      - name: '`spellcheck`'
+        details:
+          - 'Trigger the browser to perform spell checking in the field.'
       - name: '`readonly`'
         details:
           - 'Stops the user from modifying the value of the field.'